maksuco/laravel-blade-sortable/README.md

 # Laravel Blade Sortable
-This is a fork from "https://github.com/asantibanez/laravel-blade-sortable-demo" but updated for alpine V3 and new functions like clone and swap, it will also support Livewire V3
+This is a fork from "https://github.com/asantibanez/laravel-blade-sortable-demo" but updated for alpine V3 and new functions like clone, swap and extra event data (oldIndex,newIndex,itemId,toId), it will also support Livewire V3
 ## Demo

 [Repo](https://github.com/asantibanez/laravel-blade-sortable-demo)